Skip to main content

 Karl H. Pribram uses Image of Achievement

-Karl H. Pribram published a book called Brain And Perception with the subtitle holonomy and structure in figural procession.
+Karl H. Pribram published a book titled Brain and Perception, with the subtitle Holonomy and Structure in Figural Procession.

-The book is a collection of manuscripts and reported studies first published in 1991 and the edition I have found at iBooks, was published in 2011.
-Feldenkrais Foundation is mentioned as giving a grant for the publishing together with another five names and institutions.
+The book is a collection of manuscripts and reported studies first published in 1991.
+A later edition was published in 2011.
+The Feldenkrais Foundation is listed among the institutions that provided a grant for the publication.

-In chapter six with its title Images of Achievement and Action Spaces: Somatic Processes in the Control of Action,
+Chapter six, titled Images of Achievement and Action Spaces: Somatic Processes in the Control of Action, contains material relevant to the distinction between action and movement.

 What attracts my attention is that he writes that the distinction between movement and action is often confused in scientific literature.
 As so often, different professions use different designations.
 His example is how ethnologists use the term behavior to describe a sequence of movements.
 In experimental psychology, a behavior is the act, the environmental consequence of movement.
 He states that images of achievement is a construction as other precepts.
 Some achievements are to a great extent genetically programmed as those developments leading to walking and eating, swimming and talking intermediate, and achievements such as writing are for the most part learned.